westo27/devbook/README.md

 ## Use

-Launch DevBook; a small frameless window floats above other apps.
-Drag it by the title bar onto a second screen and leave it there.
+Launch DevBook; a small window opens.
+Its position and size are remembered across restarts, so you can park it on a second screen and it will reopen there.

+- **⌘⌥N** (global shortcut) summons or hides the window from anywhere.
+- A **✎ menu-bar item** reopens the window or quits the app.
+- Closing the window leaves the app running in the Dock and menu bar; click the Dock icon, the menu-bar item, or press ⌘⌥N to bring it back.

 ### Notes tab
 - Type a note and press **Enter** to save (**Shift+Enter** for a new line).